 There are a lot of synchronization phenomena in this world.
 This is one of the nonlinear phenomena that we can often observe by natural animate beings which do collective actions.
 For example, firefly luminescence, cry of birds and frogs, applause of many people and so on.
-Synchronization phenomena have a feature that the set of small power can produce very big power by synchronizing at a time.
-Therefore study of synchronization phenomena have been widely reported not only engineering but also the physical and biological fields[1]-[8].
+Synchronazation phenomena have a feature that the set of small power can produce very big power by synchronizing at a time.
+Therefore study of synchronization phenomena have been widely reported not only engineering but also the physical and biological fields[1]-[6].
 Investigation of coupled oscillators attention from many researchers because coupled oscillatory network produces interesting phase synchronization such as the phase propagation wave, clustering and complex patterns.
+In addition, it has the advantage of being able to manufacture for circuit on the board.

-In this study, we focus on the synchronization phenomena coupled by van der Pol oscillators containing ring and star structures.
-Then, we observe the synchronization phenomena with computer simulation. van der Pol oscillator is shown in Fig. 1.
+In this study, we focus on the synchronization phenomena coupled by van del pol oscillators containing ring and star structures.
+Then, we obserb the synchronization phenomena with computer simulation. van der pol oscillator is shown in Fig. 1.

-Figure 1: van del pol oscillator.
+Fig. 1. van der pol oscillator.